 Then I moved to Asia.
 Korea, to be exact.
 While most people didn’t have much to say about my skin tone (except for a few old ladies who took it upon themselves one day to tell me that my skin was “disgusting” and I should wash more) it is glaringly obvious how much people here don’t like their own skin unless it’s unnaturally pale.
 My first job here was at an elementary school.
 Working with kids makes it obvious that naturally, Korean people come in a variety of skin tones, from porcelain white(rare) to a light cocoa brown(also rare).
 Most of the kids, though, were sort of a golden tan color that got lighter and darker with the seasons because you know, human skin works that way.
 Still, it didn’t take me long to realize that although I had a few dark little girls in my class, I couldn’t recall seeing a dark-skinned adult woman in Korea ever.
 One of my coworkers would chase me around on school trips with a tube of chalky white 100 SPF sunscreen.
 When I waved her away, she told me she was trying to help me become beautiful.
 When I told her I thought dark skin was the most beautiful and she would look nice tan, she stared at me, mystified, then poured a dollop of cream on her hands and rubbed fervently.

 Big brand beauty billboards here almost exclusively feature European white women.
 Several skincare brands here employ women who would be stunningly average or outright unattractive in Europe or North America simply because they have very pale skin.
+If I had a dollar for every time I met a very average white woman here who proudly informed me that she “meets Asia’s beauty standards” I would be able to send every reader of this blog a free library.
 Beauty salons have photos of fair-skinned, blue-eyed Nordic blondes staring down at their dark-eyed, honey-skinned customers while they get facials.
 Makeup stores sell two foundation shades–“pale” and “paler”, neither of which seem to match any human skin tone on earth, let alone in Korea.
 When I began to teach in universities, I noticed that my female students often were three or four shades browner at their hairlines and necks–but their faces were all the same uniform pancake white shade, purchased at the little cosmetics shop at the edge of campus.
 When I go biking or hiking on high heat days, I’m often the only person out not wearing long sleeves and a giant visor to protect my skin from browning.
 I do wear sunscreen, but it’s for health reasons–it’s a reasonable SPF 30, with no zinc oxide in it to make me look

 I just…don’t get it.
 Like everyone, I’m sure I have internalized bits of colonial, racist thinking, but skin isn’t one of those bits.
 I have no particular appreciation for light skin, and if anything I’m slightly more partial to dark. (“You mean, you burn?
 In the sun?
 All the time?
 You’re burning right now?
 But it’s cloudy!
 Yeah, we can’t be together.”)
 Yet I know that colorism exists, and it is a source of great pain and insecurity for a lot of women globally, in my own culture and across the melanin-bearing world.
 If anything, I find the obsession with skin tone over everything, and the stranglehold that whiteness has over femininity a little distasteful.
 I get a little judgy about it, to be frank–I think it’s really gross that perfectly beautiful women with normal skin use bleach and ashy looking products to look aesthetically worse but socially more acceptable.
 I can’t be complicit with it at all, but there are millions of folks who really don’t care what I think, so…I guess whiter is righter is the (aesthetic) law of the land.